italia/eudi-wallet-it-docs/docs/en/defined-terms.rst

    * - Trust Attestation
      - Electronic attestation of an entity's compliance with the national regulatory framework, which is cryptographically verifiable and cannot be repudiated over time by the entity that issued it.
 A Trust Attestation is always related to a particular Trust Framework.
    * - Trust Layer
-     - An architectural component that enables IT Wallet system participants to establish trust, in terms of reliability and compliance of all participants with the regulatory framework governing the digital identity system.
+     - Architectural component that enables IT-Wallet system participants to establish trust, in terms of reliability and compliance of all participants with the regulatory framework governing the digital identity system.
    * - Trust Model
      - System defining how the participants of the ecosystem establish and maintain trust in their interactions.
 The Trust Model outlines the rules and the procedures for the entities (like users, systems, or applications) should validate each other's identities, authenticate, and establish the level of trust before exchanging information.
    * - Level of Assurance